Miloš Vučević: Prime Minister of Serbia

 In October 2023, the government of Serbia sent a proposal to Vučić to dissolve the National Assembly of Serbia and organise a snap election.
 Shortly thereafter, Vučić called the parliamentary election.
-Vučević was active during the SNS campaign for the election.
-Despite this, analysts argued that Vučić was its main representative in the election while not being a candidate.
+Vučević was active during electoral campaign of SNS.
+Despite this, analysts argued that Vučić was its main representative in the election, despite not being a candidate.
 SNS ended up winning 48% of the popular vote.
 Monitoring organisations alleged electoral fraud in the elections.
 Vučević denied them.

 After the elections, Vučić negotiated with party representatives on the formation of the next government.
 He nominated Vučević as the mandate holder to form the next government of Serbia in March 2024.
 In his exposé, Vučević highlighted his support for the introduction of mandatory conscription, accession of Serbia to the EU, and cooperation with China, Russia, and the United States as one of his objectives.
 The National Assembly elected him prime minister of Serbia on 2 May, succeeding Ana Brnabić.
 His investiture vote was approved by 152 MPs.
 Bratislav Gašić succeeded Vučević as minister of defence.
 Vučević's cabinet became the largest government of Serbia since 2000, with 32 members in total.
 His deputies included Siniša Mali, Ivica Dačić, Irena Vujović, and Aleksandar Vulin.
 Due to his close connections with Andrej Vučić, journalist Vojislav Milovančević of Nova.rs argued that Andrej became the informal prime minister of Serbia.